HL7/davinci-ecdx/input/includes/task-scenario2-basic.md

 In this example:

 1. No formal authorization (order) is needed
-1. The Payer POSTS a Task to the Provider endpoint requesting Patient B's Active Conditions.
+1. The Payer POSTS a Task to the Provider endpoint requesting Patient B's recent HbA1c test results.
 For the actual request, the FHIR RESTful query syntax is used.
-2. The Payer polls the Task resource until the `Task.status` indicates it is completed or rejected.
+1. The Payer polls the Task resource until the `Task.status` indicates it is completed or rejected.
-3. The Payer fetches Patient B's Active Conditions referenced by `Task.output` as *external* resources.
+1. **In this example there is no matching data**.
+The `Task.status` is "completed" and there is no data for the Payer to fetch.

 ###### Step 1 - POST Task to Provider endpoint